 WHEN AND WHERE WE CAN SEE TURTLE-DOVES The best time to spot Turtle-doves is either in April or September.
 These are the migrating periods of Turtle-doves, travelling northward in spring and southward in autumn.

-THREATS

-The European Turtle-dove, which is classified as vulnerable, has a decreasing population trend.
+Highlighted on the map below are locations where spotting a Turtle-dove is most likely!
+Ramla Valley Dwejra Kemmuna Ta' Ċenċ Simar Buskett Dingli Cliffs Wied il-Luq THREATS The European Turtle-dove, which is classified as vulnerable, has a decreasing population trend.
 This means more are dying each year than are surviving into adulthood.

-Hunting